-If you plan to take a math course, there is a non-refundable fee of $20 plus tax to take the ALEKS Math Placement Assessment, paid directly to ALEKS.
+If you plan to take a math course, and have not yet taken the SAT or ACT, you may need to take the ALEKS Math Placement Assessment.
+There is a nonrefundable $20 charge (subject to change) paid directly to ALEKS.
 Students must receive a qualifying score in order to enroll in a math course through dual enrollment.
 Learn more about the ALEKS Math Placement Assessment.

 If you plan to continue your modern language studies, you must take the French, German, or Spanish placement test prior to registering for the course.
 The assessment is free and can be completed online.
 You must receive a qualifying score in order to enroll in a modern language course through dual enrollment.
 Learn more about the Modern Language Placement Test.